sfabbro/canfar.github.io/docs/quick_start_en.md

 ### Test the Software on the VM

 We are now ready to do a simple test.
 Let’s download a FITS image to our scratch space.
-When we instantiated the VM we chose a flavour with an ephemeral disk.
-First, execute the following script to mount this device at `/ephemeral` and create a work directory to mimic the batch processing environment (note that this will be done automatically for batch jobs):
+When we instantiated the VM we chose a flavour with an ephemeral disk, which was automatically mounted in ```/mnt```.
+You want to access the ephemeral disk with a non-root user and create a work directory to mimic the batch processing environment (note that this will be done automatically for batch jobs):

 <div class="shell">

 {% highlight bash %}
-curl https://raw.githubusercontent.com/canfar/openstack-sandbox/master/scripts/canfar_mount_ephemeral.bash -o canfar_mount_ephemeral.bash
-sudo bash canfar_mount_ephemeral.bash
-sudo mkdir /ephemeral/work
+sudo mkdir /mnt/work
-sudo chown [username]:[username] /ephemeral/work
+sudo chmod 777 /mnt/work
 {% endhighlight %}

 </div>